One UQ Web Roadmap Program

 There is a rolling program of work targeting the following high-level sites at the following times:

 As we progress through this program of work, many existing sites will need to be consolidated, forming part of these greater sites.
-Current site owners may still maintain a unique URL and have control over their content, but content will need to fit into the greater website ecosystem, using shared components.
-This is yet to be specified, but will potentially include the ability to share stories, news and events, scholarships and other key content between what are currently separate, siloed sites.
+We are including the ability to share stories, news and events, scholarships and other key content between what are currently separate, siloed sites.

 This will benefit content owners by: